lavinjj/angularjs-localizationservice/ReadMe.md

 The service returns a localized string based on the current locale of the browser.

-You can inject the service into every controller or use an Application Level controller that loads the service and handles the calls.
+You can inject the service into a controller or use it via the i18n filter provided in the code.

 ## Wiring It Up